-For over two years, we’ve been conducting virtual retreats online via Zoom.
-These have been successful far beyond all expectations.
-Read this in couples’ own words: What couples are saying about their virtual retreats →
+For three and a half years now, we’ve been conducting virtual retreats.
+They have been successful far beyond everyone’s expectations.
+Here’s what couples are saying about their virtual retreats →

 Why Is Our Virtual Work Better?

 A Tool-Based Approach.
 First, our approach is tool-based.
-Couples do not need “therapy” as much as they need effective tools and models of what strengthens a marriage and enables partners to maintain high levels of shared happiness.
+We have found that couples do not need “therapy” as much as they need effective communication tools.

 To achieve these outcomes, we have developed a robust and engaging psycho-educational component as part of our program.
-This component has been strengthened when presented virtually.
+We have found that this component has grown stronger and has more positive impact when presented virtually.

 As a result, we see couples come to understand and use these tools more rapidly in our virtual retreats.
 And thereby we see partners more quickly repair relationship wounds, collaborate better, and renew their positive feelings and sense of connection.